runekaagaard/hypergen/DOCUMENTATION.rst

 *ARG1, ARG2, ..., ARGN*
     Optional positional keyword arguments to the command function.
 *KEYWORD_ARGUMENTS*
     A required object with optional keyword arguments.
-Will be given as the first argument to the command function.
+Will be given as the last argument to the command function.